MoinSebi/gretl/README.md

 ### ID2INT
 Convert any string-based node identifier to numeric values.
-Use ```odgi sort``` to sort the graph in pan-genomic order.
+Use ```odgi sort``` to sort the graph in pan-genomic order afterwards.
 This will create more meaningful statistics.
+Numerical ID are offer better performance and are easier to handle and understand.

 ```
 ./gretl id2int -g /path/to/graph.gfa -o /path/to/output.gfa -d /path/to/dict.txt
 ```

+Comment:
+This function will convert all IDs in the graph.
+Additional data in (segment-specific) tags will not be converted.

 ### Node-list